 Everyday businesses are realizing that in order to prosper in today’s consumer-centric economy satisfying the psychological needs of their customers is vital to their financial success.
 For example, my friends at Zenzi are constantly touting the benefits of value-based marketing.
 But why, you may ask, are values so important?

-.
+Well, value-based marketing can benefit consumers and businesses by connecting with customers at their root motivations.
+Increasingly, consumers are viewing brands and products as interchangeable.
 Brand loyalty is decreasing.
 Soap is soap, in the eyes of today’s savvy consumer, and they are tuning out flashy marketing messages that are insensitive to their deeper, psychological needs, or even worse, manipulative.

 Instead research shows that purchases which connect with a person’s core values are more beneficial not only for the consumer, but for increasing the likelihood that the purchase will be shared with others as well.
 In a recent study of 253 U.S. residents, Zenzi found that the more a purchase is an expression of the person’s values, the more likely:

 A value-based marketing campaign will therefore likely be targeting not only individual consumers, but also their entire network of friends and family as well.
 In terms of ROI, a value-based campaign will result in a 6% increase in social media sharing over a traditional marketing campaign.
 Also, because value-based purchases are central to a person’s identity, they will invest more resources in the entire purchase experience and will involve others as well, making the process a more socially motivated experience.